EMT Resume Example

 There are big differences between entry-level and senior paramedic resumes.
 I see new grads focus on skills and certifications, while seasoned pros highlight leadership and specialized training.

-If you’re just starting, use your resume to show off your clinical internships and any volunteer EMS experience.
+If you’re just starting, use your resume to show off your clinical internships and any volunteer EMS experience, and consider including a cover letter to further highlight your motivation.
 You can include numbers-like “responded to 50+ emergency calls during training.”

 Mid-career paramedics usually include promotion history or specialized credentials, like ACLS or PALS.
 You should mention supervisory roles, process improvements, or any mentoring you’ve done.